Dr. Ryan Klopfer • September 20, 2022

 Chiropractic care is another great treatment option for muscle spasms.
 Chiropractors manipulate your spine to restore normal motion and function.
 Proper movement and alignment should reduce the likelihood of muscular injury — including spasms.

 Ready to get to the root of your problem with chiropractic care?
-We’re currently accepting new patients at our Ball Ground and Atlanta/Decatur offices.
+We’re currently accepting new patients at our Ball Ground office.